daniel-fudge/banana_hunter/README.md

 _Note this GitHub repository and project was completed in a Windows 10 environment_  :poop:

 ### Instructions
-This project can be executed from the `Navigation.ipynb` Jupyter Notebook or executed (and debugged) from a terminal or an IDE with the `run.py` script.
+This project can be executed from the `Navigation.ipynb` Jupyter Notebook or executed (and debugged) from a terminal or an IDE with the `test.py` and `play.py` scripts.

 The Jupyter Notebook is a good way to step through the process with a user friendly description.
-The script can be used if you don't like Notebooks or would like to dig into the code with an IDE.
+The scripts can be used if you don't like Notebooks or would like to dig into the code with an IDE.

+The `test.py` script performs the training and testing of the DRL model.

+The `play.py` script starts the environment and allows the user to be the _Banana Hunter!!!_.